 The Company operates IPV controls across all assets.
-For asset types where a secondary source is available (such as OTC derivatives), this involves comparing the primary valuation to the secondary source, investigating material differences and making valuation adjustments where we believe appropriate.
+For asset types where a secondary source is available (such as OTC derivatives and bonds marked to market), this involves comparing the primary valuation to a secondary independent source, investigating material differences and making valuation adjustments where the Company believes it is appropriate to do so.
 For illiquid debt securities which are marked to model the IPV process includes a review of the valuation methodology, periodic assessment of both observable and judgemental model inputs as well as reviewing any secondary trading activity in the asset to understand whether anything can be learnt regarding the appropriateness of the valuation methodology.

-For asset classes where a secondary source is not available and there is no secondary trading activity (such as investment property and private equity), the Company relies on the implementation of accepted valuation standards by parties independent of the Group as described above (e.g. valuation of investment property in line with the methodologies described in the RICS 'red book').
+For asset classes where a secondary source is not available and there is no secondary trading activity (such as investment property and private equity), the Company relies on the implementation of accepted valuation standards by parties independent of the Group as described above (e.g. valuation of investment property in line with the methodologies described in the RICS "red book").
 These are asset classes with considerable valuation uncertainty and to assess the reasonableness of the valuations back testing analysis is performed on an annual basis for any assets sold during the year.
 Results of these back testing analyses are presented in the Company's valuation uncertainty assessments.